-I believe these stories, this one above, are important ones.
+I believe these stories, and this one above, are important ones.

 Sort of like near-death experience (NDE) stories that people share.
 You know, those folks who have been privileged to experience the ‘not here – nor fully crossed over’ state of being. ‡